 Finally, as a teacher, I have used the calm down jar as a sort of “timer” to let kids know how much time they have left to clean up and get to their spot in the circle.
 It’s a motivator because they want to clean up quickly to get back and watch the swirling wonder before it completely settles.

-This recipe took less than an hour to make 12 jars one snow day this winter and it was a huge success.
+This recipe took less than an hour to make 12 jars on one snow day this winter, and it was a huge success.

-What do you need to make a calm down jor?
+What do you need to make a calm down glitter jar for kids?

 This pack of glitter is perfect because it has lots of beautiful colors and a variety of sizes of glitter.

-I used a combination of the fine and chunky pieces in every bottle and it was excellent.
-You can also use glitter glue, but I found it is not as pretty as these bright and differently shaped pieces.
+You can also use glitter glue, but it is not as pretty as these bright and differently shaped pieces.

-This is optional, but I find it’s nice to add a couple of drops to a few bottles.
-It depends what colors you have and if you want to make some more dense looking than the others.
+This is optional, but you can add a couple of drops to a few bottles.
+It depends on what colors you have and if you want to make some denser looking than the others.

-I have found, after attempting with glue, glitter glue, and various oils, that using Glycerin is the perfect way to slow the glitter and give the calming bottles the effect they need.
+I have found, after attempting with glue, glitter glue, and various oils, that using Glycerin is the perfect additive.
+It helps to slow the glitter without making the water cloudy and give the calming bottles the effect they need.

 A crucial ingredient, a few drops of any standard dish soap helps keep the glitter from sticking together and clumping all at the top.
 Any kind will do, and just a few drops are generally enough.